dutertetimes/dutertetimes.github.io/news/_posts/2016-11-14-NBI 80th Founding Anniversary.md

 Just do it right.
 We have our trainings, that you can only kill, if your life is in danger.
 And you are there performing the duty of a law enforcer.
 That's about it.

 Eh kung sabihin mo, sir, ito ang nangyari.
 Pero pag tinanong kita, just tell me the truth.
-Maski anong klaseng totoo'yan, tell me the truth.
+Maski anong klaseng totoo 'yan, tell me the truth.
 Para hindi ako parang buang dito na mag-ano, para alam ko kung paano, how to present the truth to the public.

 Do not shit with me.
 Sabihin mo sa akin ang totoo, lalo na sa trabaho.
 But, if you are accused of extortion, kidnapping, some of you who are involved then.
 Do not do it in my time.
 You do it, patayin kita.
 Anong gusto mo?
 Barrett na sniper?
 O ambush?
 O, mamili ka, mamili ka.
 You start to fuck with government, pati ako lolokohin mo, ah kalokohan.
 Just tell me truth.